Deep Dive: Buy Back In On Kyle Schwarber For The 2020 Season

 At the end of the day, Schwarber will be a solid value come draft day.
 Well, maybe not if I continue to talk him and his huge gains up.
-The #2EarlyMock ADP had him at 172 overall.
-I can tell you without much doubt I will have him ranked well above that and will still feel that I’m getting a value.
+Current Fantrax ADP has him at 136 overall.
+I can tell you without much doubt I will have him ranked above that and will still feel that I’m getting a value.

 I declare Kyle Schwarber my first sleeper of the 2020 draft season!

 For more from Mike check out his history of Deep Dives!